Cortzalno666/Xaryo-bot/README.md

 # 🔗Link
 Invite-> https://discord.com/api/oauth2/authorize?client_id=1144911572926480434&permissions=8&scope=bot

+# 🤝Deplomacy
+- We aceapt Deplomacy for partnerships, alliance ETC, the Gesoca office will review the server if it is good for Deplomacy or not.
+Gesoca services provides us the protection for Noolar License v9. its security protects us from any copyright strikes.

 > Copyright 2023 Xaryo.
 Powered by Gesoca office alright reversed.
 > GNU AFFERO GENERAL PUBLIC LICENSE